NicoHood/PinChangeInterrupt/Readme.md

 The API takes those functions and just overwrites all of them and call the function pointers of the attached functions instead.
 This way the function can be changed at runtime and its also easier to integrate into other libraries.
-The function pointers take a bit flash though.
+The function pointers take a bit flash though (LowLevel: 1526/18, API: 1790/58 for Led example).

 You can get better performance and less code size if you deactivate the not used pins/ports manually.
 This way only the needed pins get compiled and the code is optimized by the preprocessor.